SURGroup/UQpy/README.rst

 Installation
 ------------

 This will check for all the necessary packages.
-It will create the virtual environment SURG_UQenv and install  its dependencies.
+It will create the required virtual environment and install all its dependencies.
 In order to deactivate the virtual environment type

             * ::